LuYang-2023/Insulator-defect-detection/README.md

 ## EGC Schematic Diagram
+The EGC module structure diagram will be released after the paper is published.

 ## LiteYOLO-ID Schematic Diagram
-The LiteYOLO-ID architecture diagram will be released after the paper is published
+The LiteYOLO-ID architecture diagram will be released after the paper is published.

 ## Dataset
 The full data set will be published later.